ckglidden/UPCH-species-distribution-tutorial/README.md

 &nbsp;

-_Step 9._ Using the code below, we will now clean our LULC data a bit more by removing highly colinear variables.
+_Step 9._ Using the code below, we will now clean our covariate data a bit more by removing highly colinear variables.
 While machine learning can handle multicolinearity when making predictions, removing colinear variables can still be helpful for model interpretation.
-The correlation value depends on your questions and dataset, but we will use a 0.7 correlation cutoff in the code below.
+The correlation value depends on your questions and dataset but we will use a 0.7 correlation cutoff in the code below.
 We will use a pair-wise analysis but another option is a variable inflation analysis (or you can use both).

 ```
 #load libraries